rakib91221/StableGen/.github/ISSUE_TEMPLATE/bug_report.md

 **StableGen Parameters (if relevant):**

+**Is the issue scene specific?**
+Describe whether the issue happen in all Blender scenes, including the default scene with a cube, or if the problem occurred only in a specific scene.

 **Additional Context**
 Add any other context about the problem here.
 For example, have you tried any troubleshooting steps from the `README.md`?